iboguslavsky/rf433/README.md

 This sends command "00f0fff10001" (address: 00f0fff1, command: 0001).

-You can supply the address and command separately via ./address and ./command files
+You can supply the address and command separately via ./address and ./command files in the same directory.